MCServerScout/Discord-Bot/README.md

-Dollar Tree Copenheimer!
+# Dollar Tree Copenheimer (Discord Bot)

-This project was inspired by Fifth Column's Copenheimer project.

-To-Do:
-- [ ] Make a Mineflayer bot.
-(Fetches NBT data, players, plugins, etc.)
+This is a Discord bot that I made for my friends and I to use in our Discord server.
+It is a work in progress, and I will be adding more features as time goes on.

-- [✓] Make a database with the saved servers.
+- [ ] Access a database of the servers
-- [ ] Make the bot use Masscan to join servers.
+- [ ] Have filters to sort through
-- [ ] Make a Minecraft mod to fetch the servers through an API.
+- [ ] Get a random server
-- [ ] Anything else we think of.
+- [ ] Get info about a selected server

-License:
-MIT License